vicinityh2020/vicinity-gateway-api/README.md

   }
 ]
 ```

-## Register the IoT objects provided by the integrated ecosystem ##

 ## Expose IoT objects provided by the integrated ecosystem ##

 ***
 ### Discover and consume of IoT objects ###